MAN Truck & Bus

 Markus Wansch, Schwabach

-Below you will find information for MAN Truck & Bus SE on targets for the number of female employees and the timescales for achieving these in accordance with § 289f para.
+Below you will find information for MAN Truck & Bus SE and MAN Truck & Bus Deutschland GmbH on targets for the number of women employees and the timescales for achieving these in accordance with § 289f para.
 (2) HGB [German Commercial Code] and § 289f para.
 (4) HGB in conjunction with §§ 76 para.
 (4), 111 para.
-(5) AktG [German Stock Corporation Act].
+(5) AktG [German Stock Corporation Act], and §§ 36, 52 GmbHG [German Limited Liability Company Law].